VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 }
 ```

-Now that this is done, a barebones module with no functionality has been created which can now be exported and tested.
+Now that this is done, a module with no functionality has been created which can now be exported and tested.

 :::danger